-The long-term fiscal projections are made on the basis of current Federal policy, which in some cases is different from current law.
-The notable differences between current policy that underlies the projections and current law are: (1) projected spending, receipts, and borrowing levels assume raising or suspending the current statutory limit on Federal debt, (2) continued discretionary appropriations are assumed throughout the projection period, (3) scheduled Social Security and Medicare benefit payments are assumed to occur beyond the projected point of trust fund exhaustion, and (4) many mandatory programs with expiration dates prior to the end of the 75-year projection period are assumed to be reauthorized.
-As is true in the Medicare trustees' report and in the Statement of Social Insurance, the projections incorporate programmatic changes already scheduled in law, such as the ACA productivity adjustment for non-physician Medicare services and the expiration of certain physician bonus payments in 2025.
+The long-term fiscal projections are made on the basis of current policy, which in some cases is assumed to be different from current law.
+The notable differences between current policy that underlies the projections and current law are: (1) projected spending, receipts, and borrowing levels assume raising or suspending the current statutory limit on federal debt; (2) continued discretionary appropriations are assumed throughout the projection period; (3) scheduled Social Security and Medicare benefit payments are assumed to occur beyond the projected point of trust fund depletion; (4) many mandatory programs with expiration dates prior to the end of the 75-year projection period are assumed to be reauthorized; and (5) tax changes under the TCJA are assumed to continue beyond 2025.
+The last difference aligns with the historical pattern of such legislation being routinely extended or made permanent.
+As is true in the Medicare Trustees' Report and in the SOSI, the projections incorporate programmatic changes already scheduled in law, such as the PPACA productivity adjustment for nonphysician Medicare services and the expiration of certain physician bonus payments in 2025.